When Children Can Testify And Express Their Child Custody Preference

-There is no law requiring a child to testify; neither is there a law prohibiting a child from testifying.
+There is no law requiring a child to testify or prohibiting a child from testifying.
 The court may allow a child to testify if, based upon its determination, it is in the child’s best interest to be heard or if the child may benefit from addressing the court.
-On the other hand, the court may deny the child’s request if there is information that the child may be at risk emotionally if permitted to do so
+On the other hand, the court may deny the child’s request if there is information that the child may be at risk emotionally if permitted to do so.

 - The child’s participation in mediation;